metabase/metabase/docs/api-documentation.md

 # API Documentation for Metabase

-_This file was generated from source comments by `lein run api-documentation`._
+_This file was generated from source comments by `lein run api-documentation`_.

+Check out an introduction to the [Metabase API](https://www.metabase.com/blog/metabase-api/index.html).

 ## `GET /api/activity/`